 Are pages loading slowly?
 Switch on the low-bandwidth option:

 In Ghana, Tullow and its partners discovered the world-class Jubilee field in 2007 and developed it in record time with production commencing in November 2010, some 40 months after discovery.
-During 2012, a successful programme of acid stimulation has been carried out on a number of wells to return them to their original productivity.
-Further development activity continued in 2012 with the Jubilee field Phase 1A Plan of Development (PoD) approval in January 2012, and the first production wells coming on stream before the end of 2012, resultign in Jubilee production reaching around 110,000 bopd in early 2013 and an exit rate for the year expected to be in excess of 120,000 bopd.
-In November 2012 the Tweneboa-Enyenra-Ntomme (TEN) PoD was submitted to the Government of Ghana.
+Further development activity continued in 2012 with the Jubilee field Phase 1A Plan of Development (PoD) approval in the January and the first production wells coming on stream at the end of 2012, with the field reaching a production rate of around 110,000 bopd.
+In May 2013, the TEN PoD was approved by the Government of Ghana.

 The significant discoveries in Uganda and Ghana have led Tullow to expand its acreage positions in an effort to replicate the transformation success these countries and their geological play types have brought to the company.
 In West Africa and the Atlantic Margins, Tullow has focussed its exploration on targeting the Jubilee-like deepwater play in countries such as French Guiana, Mauritania, Côte d’Ivoire, Liberia and Sierra Leone.
 In East Africa, Tullow acquired significant acreage positions across the Rift Basins of Kenya and Ethiopia in 2011 in an attempt to replicate the success of Uganda.
 In 2012, the first well in Kenya on the Ngamia prospect made a significant basin-opening discovery, with further successful wells in the South Lokichar basin following thereafter.